You can’t assign a right to sue for legal malpractice once you are no longer a shareholder.

 Selling Your Shares Means Selling Your Rights

-In early 2020, CAFÉ and Weiss got into a managerial dispute.
-In response, Weiss and Dollop Coffee’s attorneys, David Silver and Silver Law Firm, LLC, allegedly executed a new operating agreement without the two CAFÉ managers’ knowledge or consent.
+In early 2020, CAFÉ and Weiss had a managerial dispute.
+Allegedly, Weiss and Dollop Coffee’s attorneys, David Silver and Silver Law Firm, LLC, created a new operating agreement without CAFÉ’s managers’ knowledge or consent.

-Weiss and the attorneys allegedly used the new agreement to seize CAFÉ’s managerial powers and, unilaterally and without notice, reduce CAFÉ’s company status to merely that of an “economic interest holder.”
-Then, Weiss sued CAFÉ and Dollop Coffee.
-Initially, Weiss hired Silver and his firm to represent him in the suit against CAFÉ and Dollop.
-However, Weiss had to retain new attorneys because Silver had a conflict of interest as Dollop Coffee’s former attorney.
+Weiss and the attorneys allegedly used the new agreement to strip CAFÉ of its managerial powers and, without notice, downgraded its role to an “economic interest holder.”
+Weiss then sued CAFÉ and Dollop Coffee.
+Initially, Weiss hired Silver and his firm to represent him but later had to hire new attorneys because Silver had a conflict of interest as Dollop’s former attorney.

-Weiss and CAFÉ eventually settled this lawsuit.
-As a result of the settlement, Dollop bought out CAFÉ’s 51% ownership shares.
-However, the buyout was deeply discounted because the internal conflicts had significantly diminished the value of the company’s shares.
-The language in the settlement indicated that CAFÉ intended to pursue a legal malpractice claim against Silver and his firm to recover damages for the reduction in its shares’ worth.
-However, when CAFÉ brought its legal malpractice suit, Illinois’s First District Appellate Court determined that CAFÉ had no right to sue the attorneys.
+Weiss and CAFÉ eventually settled the lawsuit, with Dollop buying out CAFÉ’s 51% stake at a deeply discounted price due to internal conflicts that devalued the company’s shares.
+The settlement indicated CAFÉ’s intention to pursue a legal malpractice claim against Silver and his firm for the reduction in share value.
+However, when CAFÉ filed its malpractice suit, Illinois’s First District Appellate Court ruled that CAFÉ had no right to sue the attorneys.

 Why Did The Court Dismiss CAFÉ ’s Legal Malpractice Claim?